usgs-coupled/phreeqc3/README.Win.txt

   set PHREEQC_DATABASE=C:\mydirectory\myproject\mydata.dat

-This environmental variable takes precedence over any default definition of the database file.
+When using the batch file, phreeqc.bat, this environmental variable takes precedence over any default definition of the database file.
 If PHREEQC is invoked with at least three arguments, the third argument is the database file and it takes precedence over the environmental variable or the default database.

 G. Testing and examples